liangliannie/deep-learning/README.md

 # deep-learning

-This is a work to run deep learning for medical sinograms from PET systems
+This is a work to run deep learning for fixing medical sinograms with badblocks from PET systems

 Requirements:
 -----------------------------------------------------------------
-Required packages to run this program (tested on Debian Wheezy):
+Required packages to run this program (tested on Ubuntu 18.04):

+opencv

 python-numpy
 matplotlib
 scipy
 pytorch
+visdom

 Details:
 --------------------------------------------------------------------------------------------